-Subsidies and grants for operating purposes

-No emergency events occurred in 2015/2016.
+Subsidies and grants for operating purposes - No emergency events occurred in 2015/2016.
 The revenue budget is set assuming NZTA will pay half of the budgeted emergency costs of \$2 million.
 As a result, actual income is also down on budget.

-No Emergency Event occurred so the budget of \$2 million was not required.

-The movement in reserve is a reflection of the underspend in this activity.
+Payments to staff and suppliers - No Emergency Event occurred so the budget of \$2 million was not required.
+Reserve movements increase or decrease - The movement in reserve is a reflection of the underspend in this activity.
 The amount of surplus in this activity has increased.